 Hannah Cooper was a Research Officer with the UNU Centre for Policy Research in Tokyo.
 She previously worked in Goma, Democratic Republic of the Congo, first as a Policy Adviser for Oxfam and then as a Technical Adviser for the Life and Peace Institute.
 Her areas of work included the protection of civilians and community-based mediation of conflicts over land.

-She has previously worked for Oxfam in the Occupied Palestinian Territory, Brussels, and Paris, contributing to policy and advocacy work around conflict-affected countries and humanitarian crises.
+Before this, she worked for Oxfam in the Occupied Palestinian Territory, Brussels, and Paris, contributing to policy and advocacy work around conflict-affected countries and humanitarian crises.
 She has authored several reports, including Oxfam’s DRC Protection Report and a briefing paper on Protection of Civilians.
 She has also worked as a consultant for the Overseas Development Institute in London, researching cash transfer programmes.

 Ms Cooper holds an Master's in Global Politics from the London School of Economics, with a focus on forced migration.